cw4444/local-job-fit-checker/README.md

 # Job Fit Checker - Stop wasting hours tailoring your CV for jobs you were never getting anyway

-Job Fit Checker is a small local app that helps you decide whether a job is worth applying for before you spend ages rewriting your CV.Unlike most tools, this doesn’t just score your CV — it shows you exactly what to change and gives you a ready-to-use rewrite prompt.
+Job Fit Checker is a small local app that helps you decide whether a job is worth applying for before you spend ages rewriting your CV.
+Unlike most tools, this doesn’t just score your CV — it shows you exactly what to change and gives you a ready-to-use rewrite prompt.

 You upload your CV, paste in a job advert, and it gives you: